12 Common Food Safety Mistakes You're Probably Making Every Day

-When it comes to berries, rinse gently and immediately before use.
-Generally, you should rinse all fruit before you cut them to avoid introducing contaminants on the skin to the flesh, to limit impact to the quality of the produce, and to reduce the speed of oxidation.
+When it comes to berries, rinse them gently and immediately before use.
+Generally, you should rinse all fruits before you cut them to avoid introducing contaminants on the skin to the flesh, to limit impact to the quality of the produce, and to reduce the speed of oxidation.

 Mistake: Cracking eggs on the rim of a bowl.